dashjoin/platform/README.md

 If the expression result has a simpler structure (for instance only a single table), the ETL function wraps this in a default table called "table".

+If you want to load a large amount of data, you can use the "foreach" expression to specify how to split the loading process into smaller parts.
+Assume you have a directory with thousands of files to load.
+The foreach expression can list the files using $ls("url").
+The expression then specifies how each file is handled.
+Its $ context is set to each individual URL and the expression and subsequent ETL are called for each URL individually.

+Note that you can also stream large JSON, XML, or CSV files via the streamJson, streamXml, and streamCsv functions.
+In this case, these functions split a large file into smaller chunks which are then passed to the mapping expression.

 ##### Receive

 The receive function allows handling cases, where the platform is being sent data that is to be processed and saved into a database.